Arabs: History

 Magan, Midian, and ʿĀd are all ancient tribes or civilizations that are mentioned in Arabic literature and have roots in the Arabia.
 Magan (مِجَانُ, ALA), known for its production of copper and other metals, the region was an important trading center in ancient times and is mentioned in the Qur'an as a place where Musa (Moses) traveled during his lifetime.
 Midian (مَدْيَن, ALA), on the other hand, was a region located in the northwestern part of the Arabia, the people of Midian are mentioned in the Qur'an as having worshiped idols and having been punished by God for their disobedience.
 Moses also lived in Midian for a time, where he married and worked as a shepherd. ʿĀd (عَادَ, ALA), as mentioned earlier, was an ancient tribe that lived in the southern Arabia, the tribe was known for its wealth, power, and advanced technology, but they were ultimately destroyed by a powerful windstorm as punishment for their disobedience to God. ʿĀd is regarded as one of the original Arab tribes.

 The historian Herodotus provided extensive information about Arabia, describing the spices, terrain, folklore, trade, clothing, and weapons of the Arabs.
-In his third book, he mentioned the Arabs as a force to be reckoned with in the north of the Arabian Peninsula just before Cambyses' campaign against Egypt.
+In his third book, he mentioned the Arabs as a force to be reckoned with in the north of the Arabian Peninsula just before the first Achaemenid conquest of Egypt.
 Other Greek and Latin authors who wrote about Arabia include Theophrastus, Strabo, Diodorus Siculus, and Pliny the Elder.
 The Jewish historian Flavius Josephus wrote about the Arabs and their king, mentioning their relationship with Cleopatra, the queen of Egypt.
 The tribute paid by the Arab king to Cleopatra was collected by Herod, the king of the Jews, but the Arab king later became slow in his payments and refused to pay without further deductions.
 Geshem the Arab was an Arab man who opposed Nehemiah in the Hebrew Bible (Neh.
 2:19, 6:1).
 He was likely the chief of the Arab tribe "Gushamu" and have been a powerful ruler with influence stretching from northern Arabia to Judah.
 The Arabs and the Samaritans made efforts to hinder Nehemiah's rebuilding of the walls of Jerusalem.

 Arabia Petraea or simply Arabia existed from the 2nd century onwards.